Pradumnasaraf/DevOps/Docker/README.md

 ## ⚫ Docker Swarm

-Docker Swarm is an orchestration management tool that runs on Docker applications.Container orchestration automates the deployment, management, scaling, and networking of containers
+Docker Swarm is an orchestration management tool that runs on Docker applications.
+Container orchestration automates the deployment, management, scaling, and networking of containers

-- Docker Swarm is not enabled by deafult, we have enbaled by
+- Docker Swarm is not enabled by default, we have enabled it by

 ```bash
 docker swarm init
 ```

-- In this we create services, insated of creating of container directly
+- In this, we create services, instead of creating the container directly

 ### Docker service

-In swarm we don't create create containers directly, instead we create service and that creates container for us.
-A service can run multiple node on sevral nodes.
+In swarm we don't create containers directly, instead, we create service and that creates a container for us.
+A service can run multiple nodes on several nodes.

 ![Screenshot from 2022-11-08 13-07-01](https://user-images.githubusercontent.com/51878265/200502631-b574f4fc-8a0c-4e6f-8493-6d666ec1db2e.png)

 ### Docker Stack

-When we have mutiple services and to establish the relation between them we use stack, it is same as compose file.
+When we have multiple services and to establish the relationship between them we use the stack, it is the same as compose file.
-Here we don't use `build:` object and there is new `deploy:` specfic to swarm to like replicas, secrets.
+Here we don't use `build:` object and there is new `deploy:` specific to swarm to like replicas, and secrets.

 ![Screenshot from 2022-11-04 13-34-28](https://user-images.githubusercontent.com/51878265/199923225-83fe75fc-406a-4d51-b2d4-15fb5ec6b4ee.png)